 But let’s take a look at how widespread this problem actually is.
-As a young Belgian, I have had constant exposure to the rest of the world and to other languages: my TV-series, films and videogames were all in English, I had no choice but to learn it.
+As a young Westerner, I have had constant exposure to the rest of the world and other languages: my TV-series, films and videogames were all in English, I had no choice but to learn it.
 So, imagine my surprise when I arrived in Japan and English was both everywhere and nowhere.
 Foreign words were literally on every building, but all written in Katakana.
 The biggest reason for this is that most Japanese people see no reason to learn another language: they’re fine on their island: splendid isolation.
 Everything that they need is right there, in Japanese: English is not a necessity as it was for me, but a curiosity (as indeed Japanese would be for many of you).
 This is, fortunately, changing with the new generation, but very slowly indeed.
-It certainly isn’t my intention to generalise, I have met Japanese people whose English was fine, great even, but they were a minority.
+It certainly isn’t my intention to generalize, I have met Japanese people whose English was fine, great even, but they were a minority.

 I hope this article has managed to inform you as to why most Japanese people’s English is not quite so good.
 At least now you know the problems they face when learning English.
-Good luck in your future endeavours with your Japanese colleagues.
+Good luck in your future endeavors with your Japanese colleagues.

 You can download the chart here: Katakana chart